 What about Employees?

 Many business owners are being forced to make difficult decisions about whether they can continue to pay their full-time employees.
-If a struggling business is not eligible or chooses not to participate in the SBA PPLP, and the business has been forced to fully or partially suspend operations, or has seen a significant drop in revenues, it may be eligible for an employee retention payroll tax credit.
+If a struggling business is not eligible or chooses not to participate in the SBA PPP, and the business has been forced to fully or partially suspend operations, or has seen a significant drop in revenues, it may be eligible for an employee retention payroll tax credit.
 For businesses with 100 employees or fewer, the employee retention payroll tax credit is equal to 50-percent of wages paid (up to $10,000 per employee), regardless of whether an employee is furloughed.
 Wages that qualify for the credit under the recently enacted Families First Coronavirus Response Act, available for mandatory paid sick leave and family and medical leave, are not eligible for the credit.
-Small business owners should look out for information at IRS.gov and talk to their payroll service provider, as applicable and consult with their tax advisor.
+Small business owners should look out for information at IRS.gov and talk to their payroll service provider, as applicable and consult with their tax adviser.